auth0/docs/articles/sso/current/index.md

 ## Implement SSO

-[Universal login](/hosted-pages/login) is the easiest and most secure way to implement SSO with Auth0.
+[Universal Login](/hosted-pages/login) is the easiest and most secure way to implement SSO with Auth0.

-If you cannot use universal login with your application, review the following for additional information on embedded authentication:
+If you cannot use Universal Login with your application, review the following for additional information on embedded authentication:

 * [Lock](/libraries/lock)
 * [Auth0.js](/libraries/auth0js)